t57root/shak_poc/README.md

 shak
 ====

-Shell Access Kit
 _c757 <www.hackshell.net>

-This is a demo sample for shak project.

-Will *NOT* being maintained.
+This is a demo for shak project.
+Will *NOT* be maintained.

 * hijacker
 * Tunnel
 * VPN
 * pBridge
 * amcsh
 * rk